 Lastly; a certain poor gardener bought me for fifty pieces of money, which he said was a great price; but he purchased me in order that he might procure food for himself by our common labour.
 And the thing itself appears to me to require that I should also explain the discipline of this my servitude.
 In the morning, my master was accustomed to drive me to the next city, laden with many herbs, and, after he parted with them for a certain sum of money to those who sold them to others, he thus returned to his garden, sitting on my back.
 But while he was digging and watering, and performing other rural works, in a bent position, I, in the meantime, being at leisure, refreshed myself with placid quiet.
-Behold, however, the year running back through the number of days and months. by orderly and established circulations of the stars, had descended to the winterly frosts of Capricorn,6 after the pleasures of the vintages of autumn; but I was tormented by continual cold, through the daily rains and the nightly dews, being exposed to the open air, and shut up in an uncovered stable.
+Behold, however, the year running back through the number of days and months, by orderly and established circulations of the stars, had descended to the winterly frosts of Capricorn s, after the pleasures of the vintages of autumn; but I was tormented by continual cold, through the daily rains and the nightly dews, being exposed to the open air, and shut up in an uncovered stable.
+For my master, on account of his great poverty, could not purchase, even for himself, and much less for me, some straw, or a small covering; but he lived contented with the leafy umbrage which his little cottage afforded.
+Besides this also, in the morning I endured great labour, in walking with unshed feet on excessively cold slav, and pieces of very sharp ice; and was not able to fill my belly with my accustomed food.
+For both my master and myself had an equal and similar supper; but it was very slender, since it consisted of old and unsavoury lettuces, which having, through the great age of the seeds, grown into an irregular height, like long brooms, had degenerated into the bitter putridity of muddy juice.

-6 For, when the sun enters into the sign Capricorn, winter commences.
+For, when the sun enters into the sign Capricorn, winter commences.